 She pointed to the flat tire.

 The woman swung around.
-“Oh,” she replied; then smiled and walked back to her car.
-But before she dipped into her seat, I leaned my head out the window and shouted: “Thank you!”
+“Oh,” she replied, then smiled and walked back to her car.
+But before she dipped into her seat, I leaned my head out the window and shouted, “Thank you!”

-A crappy evening ended with a beautiful moment.
+A crappy day ended with a beautiful moment.
 And I’m not talking about the woman being beautiful.
 I’m talking about a fellow traveler reaching out to help another.
 Even though I was going to spend the rest of the evening sitting on a hard, plastic chair in a stuffy lobby, it was going to be a wonderful night.
 A moment like this might even spread into the next day.
 I could even help a stranded motorist on my way to work if my car has four fully inflated tires.